-According to the 2010 State New Economy Index, which ranks states based on their ability to compete in the new economy, Arkansas ranks 48th in the nation, which is a one spot drop from where Arkansas ranked in 2008.
-Arkansas now ranks 46th in deployment of broadband telecommunications which is a jump from 2008 (49th).
+According to the 2012 State New Economy Index, which ranks states based on their ability to compete in the new economy, Arkansas ranks 48th in the nation.
+Arkansas now ranks 49th in deployment of broadband telecommunications which is a jump from 2008 (49th).

-In a statewide survey of 604 registered Arkansas voters, released in March 2011, discovered that 68 percent of Arkansans have high-speed Internet access in their home or workplace, and that 92 percent feel that the Internet is a valuable tool for finding resources and information.
-However, 56 percent of those consider high-speed Internet to be a luxury item in relation to other utilities such as electricity.
-Further, 58 percent said they would not subscribe to high-speed Internet if an affordable option were available in their community.
+In a statewide survey of 600 registered Arkansas voters, released in December 2013, discovered that 69% of Arkansans have high-speed Internet access in their home, and that 80% use the Internet at least occasionally.
+However, 59% of those consider high-speed Internet to be a luxury item in relation to other utilities such as electricity.

 Connect Arkansas believes that in order to address this lack of high-speed Internet, Arkansas residents must see the many applications of the Internet in their daily lives - a safe, quick way to pay bills; an easy alternative for making vacation reservations; a fast way to renew your car's registration tags; a way to keep up with distant relatives.

 The organization currently focuses its operations in three major areas: mapping of broadband infrastructure, community strategic planning to drive Internet adoption, and development of public access points to promote Internet use.
 One of the unique components of this organization is the community-by-community approach used to build and aggregate demand for broadband and the close collaboration with industry to advance the supply of fast Internet service for rural areas and communities.

 To facilitate statewide broadband access, Connect Arkansas, a "delivery platform neutral" entity, focuses on three major components: